Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Abstract

 \section{Abstract}

-Although dominant in natural language processing, transformer-based models remain challenged by the task of long-sequence processing, because the computational cost of self-attention operations in transformers swells quadratically with the input sequence length.
-To alleviate the complexity of long-sequence processing, we propose a simple framework to enable the off-the-shelf pre-trained transformers to process much longer sequences, while the computation and memory costs remain growing linearly with the input sequence lengths.
-More specifically, our method divides each long-sequence input into a batch of chunks, then aligns the inter-chunk information during the encoding steps, and finally selects the most representative hidden states from the encoder for the decoding process.
-To extract inter-chunk semantic information, we align the start and end token embeddings among chunks in each encoding transformer block.
-To learn an effective hidden selection policy, we design a dual updating scheme inspired by reinforcement learning, which regards the decoders of transformers as environments, and the downstream performance metrics as the rewards to evaluate the hidden selection actions.
-Our empirical results on real-world long-text summarization and reading comprehension tasks demonstrate effective improvements compared to prior long-sequence processing baselines.
+Although dominant in natural language processing, transformer-based models still struggle with long-sequence processing, due to the computational costs of their self-attention operations, which increase exponentially as the length of the input sequence grows.
+To address this challenge, we propose a \textbf{Sim}ple framework to enhance the long-content processing of off-the-shelf pre-trained transformers via three steps: \textbf{C}hunk, \textbf{A}lign, and \textbf{S}elect (SimCAS).
+More specifically, we first divide each long-sequence input into a batch of chunks, then align the inter-chunk information during the encoding steps, and finally, select the most representative hidden states from the encoder for the decoding process.
+With our SimCAS, the computation and memory costs can be reduced to linear complexity.
+In experiments, we demonstrate the effectiveness of the proposed method on various real-world long-text summarization and reading comprehension tasks, in which SimCAS significantly outperforms prior long-sequence processing baselines.
+The code is at \url{https://github.com/xjw-nlp/SimCAS}.